rnbochsr/HackPark/README.md

 Answer the questions below

-Now we can generate a more stable shell using msfvenom, instead of using a meterpreter, This time let's set our payload to windows/shell_reverse_tcp
+Now we can generate a more stable shell using `msfvenom`, instead of using a `meterpreter`, This time let's set our payload to `windows/shell_reverse_tcp`

 After generating our payload we need to pull this onto the box using [powershell](https://tryhackme.com/room/powershell).
 _Tip: It's common to find C:\Windows\Temp is world writable!_